mechatroner/vscode_rainbow_csv/README.md

 Enter RBQL query without launching RBQL Dashboard.
 Use only if you have experience with regular RBQL command.

 #### CSV Lint
-Run CSV check even if autocheck is disabled in VS Code configuration.
+Run CSV check even if auto-check is disabled in VS Code configuration.

 #### SetVirtualHeader
 Adjust column names displayed in hover tooltips.
 Actual header line and file content won't be affected.